magepages/mpdocs/docs/layered-navigation-pro/user-guide.rst

   * Here is how the ``Apply Filter`` button works, you can choose lots of attribute before applying it.
 Also, SEO friendly URL is compatible with ``Apply Filter``'s search result.
 As you can the this example chose *Insulated* and *Cold*, and name of those attributes appears on the URL as well.

 .. image:: https://imgur.com/Ve8nGAA.gif

-* In **Infinite Scroll** field

-  * Continue with the next session. **Infinite Scroll**, or also called the **Lazy-scrolling** on a website, this feature will help to automatically load the new products in the list when the shoppers scroll to the bottom, without clicking or reloading.
-  * In the field **Infinite scroll**, set "Yes" to enable the feature and "No" to disable.

-* In **Show Navigation** field

-  * By default, the `Vertical & Horizontal Navigation` feature has 3 display styles so `Mageplaza Layered Navigation`_() can match to any store design with different purposes.
-  * In the **Show Navigation** field, choose 1 of 3 options below :

-    * Vertical
-    * Horizontal
-    * Both

 2. Additional Filter
 ------------------------------